 - You can calculate your payable VAT with 2 methods: credit method and direct method.

 - As a taxpayer, you must declare VAT on a monthly/quarterly basis.
 Specifically, the deadline is within 20/30 days after the end of a month/quarter.

 - In most cases, when your input VAT is larger than the output VAT, your business entity can carry forward the remaining input VAT amount that has not yet been credited to offset against future output VAT.

 - VAT refund is available for some circumstances.

-If you still have any questions that relate to Vietnam VAT or doing business in general, don’t hesitate to drop us a message, or get in touch with one of our friendly consultants via email@example.com for practical advice!
+If you still have any questions that relate to Vietnam VAT or doing business in general, don’t hesitate to drop us a message, or get in touch with our team via firstname.lastname@example.org for practical advice!